louzkk/Ghost-Optimizer/README.md

 # 🚨 Disclaimer
 Use this script at your own risk.
 I take no responsibility for any damage or data loss.
 Performance improvements may vary depending on your hardware and usage.

+Use this script at your own risk — I take no responsibility for any damage or data loss.
+Performance improvements may vary depending on your hardware and usage; check the [Guide](GUIDE.md) for more information.

 # 💬 Bug or Suggestion
 Send me a message on [Discord](https://github.com/louzkk) or [Ppen an Issue](https://github.com/louzkk/Ghost-Optimizer/issues).